Contact Us | Search

 Final Summary of Project Activities

-The project was implemented from January 2017 to May 2020 and the scope of work comprised primarily establishing partnerships, data collection from research sites, review of literature and data to gather insights and gain a comprehensive understanding of water resources management in the region, establishing a database and review of water use issues in the region from primary and secondary data, an evaluation of existing water management practices in the region, and applying Geographic Information Systems (GIS) and earth observation (EO) based models, methodologies and tools to study the management and use of water resources in the region.
-The project was led by IWMI in research partnership with: National Aeronautics and Space Administration (NASA), USA; Karakalpak branch of of Scientific Research Institute of Irrigation and Water Problems (KSRIIWP), Uzbekistan; Balkh University, Afghanistan; and, Institute of Water Problems, Hydropower Engineering, and Ecology of the Academy of Sciences, Republic of Tajikistan (GU TajikNIIGiM).
+The scope of work comprised primarily establishing partnerships, collecting data from research sites, reviewing literature and data to gather insights and gain a comprehensive understanding of water resources management in the region, establishing a database, reviewing water use issues in the region from primary and secondary data, evaluating existing water management practices in the region, and applying Geographic Information Systems (GIS) and earth observation (EO) based models, methodologies, and tools to study the management and use of water resources in the region.
+The project was led by IWMI in research partnership with: National Aeronautics and Space Administration (NASA), USA; Karakalpak branch of the Scientific Research Institute of Irrigation and Water Problems (KSRIIWP), Uzbekistan; Balkh University, Afghanistan; and the Institute of Water Problems, Hydropower Engineering, and Ecology of the Academy of Sciences, Republic of Tajikistan (GU TajikNIIGiM).

-Activities undertaken by the project team during the the three years included:
+Activities undertaken by the project team during the three years included the following:

 • Collection of data from both upstream and downstream partner organizations in Uzbekistan, Tajikistan, and Afghanistan to be used as input for modeling.
 The partner organizations were actively involved and contributed with valuable information, data, and technical assistance.
 The data provided by partners was processed, cleaned and prepared for input to the SWAT model.